brendan-duncan/wgsl_reflect/README.md

   getBindGroups(): Array<Array<VariableInfo>>;
 }

-enum ResourceType {
+// A variable can be a resource passed to the shader, of this type. enum ResourceType {
-  Uniform,
+  Uniform, // Uniform buffer
-  Storage,
+  Storage, // Storage buffer
-  Texture,
+  Texture, // Texture
-  Sampler,
-  StorageTexture
+  Sampler, // Sampler to sample a Texture StorageTexture // StorageTexture
 }

+// Information about a resource variable.
+This will be a uniform buffer,
-class VariableInfo {
+// storage buffer, texture, sampler, or storageTexture. class VariableInfo {
-  name: string; // The name of the variable
+  // The name of the variable.
-  type: TypeInfo; // The type of the variable
-  group: number; // The binding group of the variable
-  binding: number; // The binding index of the variable
-  resourceType: ResourceType; // The resource type of the variable
-  access: string; // "", read, write, read_write

-  get isArray(): boolean; // True if it's an array type get isStruct(): boolean;  // True if it's a struct type get isTemplate(): boolean; // True if it's a template type get size(): number; // Size of the data, in bytes get align(): number; // The alignment size if it's a struct, otherwise 0 get members(): Array<MemberInfo> | null; // The list of members if it's a struct, otherwise null get format(): TypeInfo | null; // The format if it's a template or array, otherwise null get count(): number; // The array size if it's an array, otherwise 0 get stride(): number; // The array stride if it's an array, otherwise 0 }

-class TypeInfo {
   name: string;
+  // The type of the variable.
+  type: TypeInfo;
+  // The binding group of the variable.
+  group: number;
+  // The binding index of the variable.
+  binding: number;
-  size: number; // Size of the data, in bytes
+  // The resource type of the variable.
+  resourceType: ResourceType;
+  // The access mode of the variable, can be: "", "read", "write", or "read_write".
+  access: string;

-  get isArray(): boolean;
+  // True if the type of the variable is an array. get isArray(): boolean;
-  get isStruct(): boolean;
+  // True if the type of the variable is a struct. get isStruct(): boolean;
-  get isTemplate(): boolean;
+  // True if the type of the variable is a template. get isTemplate(): boolean;
+  // Size of the data pointed to by the variable, in bytes. get size(): number;
+  // The alignment size if the variable type is a struct, otherwise 0. get align(): number;
+  // The list of members of the variable type if it's a struct, otherwise null. get members(): Array<MemberInfo> | null;
+  // The format if the type is a template or array, otherwise null. get format(): TypeInfo | null;
+  // The array size if it's an array, otherwise 0. get count(): number;
+  // The array stride if it's an array, otherwise 0. get stride(): number;
 }

+// Base class for variable types. class TypeInfo {
+  // The name of the type declaration.
+  name: string;
+  // Size of the data used by this type, in bytes
+  size: number;

+  // True if this is an array type, can be cast to ArrayInfo. get isArray(): boolean;
+  // True if this is a struct type, can be cast to StructInfo. get isStruct(): boolean;
+  // True if this is a template type, can be cast to TemplateInfo. get isTemplate(): boolean;
+}

-class StructInfo extends TypeInfo {
+// Information about struct type declarations class StructInfo extends TypeInfo {
+  // The list of members of the struct.
   members: Array<MemberInfo>;
+  // The alignment, in bytes, for the structs data.
   align: number;
+  // The line in the shader code the type declaration starts at.
   startLine: number;
+  // The line in the shader code the type declaration ends at.
   endLine: number;
-  inUse: boolean; // true if the struct is used by a uniform, storage, or directly or indirectly by an entry function.
+  // True if the struct is used by a uniform, storage, or directly or indirectly by an entry function.
+  inUse: boolean;
 }

-class ArrayInfo extends TypeInfo {
+// Information about array type declarations class ArrayInfo extends TypeInfo {
+  // The format for the data in the array
   format: TypeInfo;
+  // The number of elements in the array
   count: number;
+  // The stride, in bytes, of the array.
+This is the alignment of elements in the array data, including padding.
   stride: number;
 }

-class TemplateInfo extends TypeInfo {
+// Information about template type declarations class TemplateInfo extends TypeInfo {
+  // The format type of the template
   format: TypeInfo;
+  // Access mode of the template, which can be: "", "read", "write", or "read_write"
-  access: string; // "", read, write, read_write
+  access: string;
 }

-class MemberInfo {
+// Information about a struct member declaration. class MemberInfo {
+  // The name of the struct member.
   name: string;
+  // The type of the struct member.
   type: TypeInfo;
+  // The offset, in bytes, of the member from the start of the struct data.
   offset: number;
+  // The size of the members data, in bytes.
   size: number;

-  get isArray(): boolean;
-  get isStruct(): boolean;
-  get isTemplate(): boolean;
-  get align(): number;
+  // True if the member type is an array and can be cast to ArrayInfo get isArray(): boolean;
+  // True if the member type is a struct and can be cast to StructInfo. get isStruct(): boolean;
+  // True if the member type is a template and can be cast to TemplateInfo. get isTemplate(): boolean;
+  // If the member type is a struct, the alignment of the struct in bytes, otherwise 0. get align(): number;
-  get members(): Array<MemberInfo> | null;
+  // If the member type is a struct, the members of the struct, otherwise null. get members(): Array<MemberInfo> | null;
-  get format(): TypeInfo | null;
+  // If the member type is an array or template, the format of the type, otherwise null. get format(): TypeInfo | null;
-  get count(): number;
-  get stride(): number;
+  // If the member type is an array, the number of elements in the array, otherwise 0. get count(): number;
+  // If the member type is an array, the stride of the array elements in bytes, otherwise 0. get stride(): number;
 }

-class AliasInfo {
+// Information about type aliases declared in the shader. class AliasInfo {
+  // The name of the alias type.
   name: string;
+  // The information of the type being aliased.
   type: TypeInfo;
 }

-class EntryFunctions {
+// The lists of shader vertex, fragment, and/or compute entry functions. class EntryFunctions {
+  // Any vertex entry points in the shader.
   vertex: Array<FunctionInfo>;
+  // Any fragment entry points in the shader.
   fragment: Array<FunctionInfo>;
+  // Any compute entry points in the shader.
   compute: Array<FunctionInfo>;
 }

-class FunctionInfo {
+// Information about a function in the shader. class FunctionInfo {
+  // The name of the function.
   name: string;
+  // If the function is an entry function, which stage is it for, either "vertex", "fragment", "compute", or null if none.
   stage: string | null;
+  // The list of shader inputs used by the function, which includes vertex and index buffers.
   inputs: Array<InputInfo>;
+  // The list of shader outputs updated by the function, such as inter-stage buffers.
   outputs: Array<OutputInfo>;
+  // The arguments of the function.
   arguments: Array<ArgumentInfo>;
+  // The return type of the function, or null if the function returns void.
   returnType: TypeInfo | null;
+  // The resources used by the function, including uniform buffers, storage buffers, textures,
+  // samplers, and storage textures.
   resources: Array<VariableInfo>;
+  // The line in the shader the function definition starts at.
   startLine: number;
+  // The line in the shader the function definition ends at.
   endLine: number;
-  inUse: boolean;  // true if called directly or indirectly by an entry function.
+  // True if called directly or indirectly by an entry function.
+  inUse: boolean;
-  calls: Set<FunctionInfo>; // All custom functions called directly by this function.
+  // All custom functions called directly by this function.
+  calls: Set<FunctionInfo>;
 }

-class InputInfo {
+// Information about a shader inputs. class InputInfo {
+  // The name of the input variable
   name: string;
+  // The type of the input variable.
   type: TypeInfo | null;
+  // The location type of the input.
   locationType: string;
+  // The location index or built-in location name.
   location: number | string;
+  // The interpolation mode of the binding.
   interpolation: string | null;
 }

-class OutputInfo {
+// Information about a shader output. class OutputInfo {
+  // The name of the output variable.
   name: string;
+  // The type of the output variable.
   type: TypeInfo | null;
+  // The location type of the output.
   locationType: string;
+  // The location index or built-in location name.
   location: number | string;
 }

-class OverrideInfo {
+// Information about override constants in the shader. class OverrideInfo {
+  // The name of the override constant.
   name: string;
+  // The type of the override constant.
   type: TypeInfo | null;
+  // A unique ID given to the override constant.
   id: number;
 }

-class ArgumentInfo {
+// Information about a function argument. class ArgumentInfo {
+  // Then ame of the argument variable.
   name: string;
+  // The type of the argument variable.
   type: TypeInfo;
 }
 ```